mgifford/mermaid-graphs/blueprint.md

 # Service Design Blueprint Idea
-Can we do this in Mermaid
+Can we do this in Mermaid roughly based on what I see frim this [digital template](https://www.nngroup.com/articles/service-blueprinting-template/).

 ## Rough Workflow